 - • Transcript for the video should include texts, displayed in the video, also

-connecting it with the surrounding context, when it matters. - • Audio description should be provided, where possible.
+- • Audio description should be provided, where possible.
 Please follow the

 LCBO’s Audio Description Best Practices (found below)